nno/surfing/README.md

 Surfing
 =======
-Surfing is a Matlab toolbox for surface-based voxel neighborhood selection on the cerebral cortex, intended for informationg mapping of functional magnetic resonance imaging (fMRI) data.
+Surfing is a Matlab / Octave toolbox for surface-based voxel neighborhood selection on the cerebral cortex, intended for informationg mapping of functional magnetic resonance imaging (fMRI) data.

 Features
 --------